Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Mesoscopic reduction of KTPS: the first motto

 \end{lem} \begin{proof} By the defining condition of the moment map,

 is the Hamiltonian generating the flow $\phi_{f\circ \pi}^t$ which is obviously given by $f\circ \pi$. \end{proof}

-Therefore the Hamiltonian generating this flow associated the observable $F_i$ is precisely the function $\widehat \CO_{F_i} \circ \pi_{T^*\CD(\Gamma)}$.
+Therefore the Hamiltonian generating the flow associated to the observable $F_i$ is precisely the function $\widetilde{\CO}_{F_i} \circ \pi_{T^*\CD(\Gamma)}$.
 In the current case, we are considering the $n$-dimensional Lie algebra whose generating vector fields are those whose flows are the linear translations

-respectively for each $i$ by definition of the Lie algebra action of $\CG_{\CO_\CF}$.
-(See Definition \ref{defn:G-CF}.)
+respectively for each $i$ by the definition of the Lie algebra action of $\CG_\CF$.

 Since the Hamiltonian vector field $X_{\CO_{F_i}}$ on $T^*\CD(\Gamma)$ is vertical, the flow preserves the subset

 We also have the natural projection map

 Applying \eqref{eq:Diff-momentmap}, we derive